PS Medway Queen

 The PS Medway Queen is a paddle driven steamship, the only mobile estuary paddle steamer left in the United Kingdom.
 She was one of the "little Ships of Dunkirk", making a record seven trips and rescuing 7,000 men in the evacuation of Dunkirk.

 She was the subject of a £1.8 million National Lottery Heritage Memorial Fund grant to restore her hull.
 By 2014, her hull had been reconstructed and she is berthed at Gillingham Pier on the River Medway as of 2022.
 In 2024, she celebrated her centenary.

 History

 PS Medway Queen was built by the Ailsa Shipbuilding Company at Troon, Scotland, in 1924 for service on the River Medway and in the Thames Estuary.
 Trialled on the River Clyde, she was delivered to be part of the "Queen Line" fleet of the New Medway Steam Packet Company based at Rochester, Kent.
 She steamed on routes from Strood and Chatham, to Sheerness, Herne Bay and Margate in Kent, and to Clacton and Southend in Essex.
+The novelist William Matthew Scott was one of the earliest passengers on the Herne Bay–Southend route.

 On 3 August 1929, Medway Queen collided with Southend Pier, Essex, and suffered extensive damage to her bows.

 After attending the Coronation Fleet Review for King George VI at Spithead, Medway Queen was converted to oil-fired steaming by Wallsend Slipway & Engineering Company in 1937.